daffidwilde/edo/docs/reference/operators.rst

 take each individual in the population of offspting and run along their alleles, deciding whether or not to mutate that allele according to a small probability.

-In GeneticData, this probability is controlled by the parameter :code:`mutation_prob` in :code:`run_algorithm`.
+In Edo, this probability is controlled by the parameter :code:`mutation_prob` in :code:`run_algorithm`.
 However, the method of mutation is not quite as simple.
 An individual is mutated in the following way: